TUDelft-books/FAIR4TU_Submission_Help/book/software_deposit_features/intro.md

 # Software Deposit Features

 Uploading software and code offers researchers significant benefits, including long-term preservation, increased visibility, and the ability to obtain a Digital Object Identifier (DOI) for their work.
 4TU.ResearchData provides a citable, persistent identifier (PID) that enhances the discoverability and recognition of software contributions.
-Additionally, 4TU.ResearchData is CoreTrustSeal certified, providing assurance about the reliability and quality of both data and software deposited within the repository.
+While 4TU.ResearchData does not certify the quality of individual deposits, its CoreTrustSeal certification demonstrates adherence to best practices in data curation, metadata management, and long-term preservation.

 When submitting software to 4TU.ResearchData, researchers should be aware of several key features: